bernied/permgraph/README.md

   -a, --average           print average number of edges for given # of permutations -d, --dot               generate dot files
   -i, --histogram         generate histogram
-  -c, --cards             use skat cards for permutation -e, --ace               ace hi, defaults to ace low
 ```